Masque (comics): Powers and abilities

 Masque using his flesh-shaping powers on Kitty Pryde.
 Art by John Romita Jr. and Dan Green.

 Masque possesses the ability to change the physical appearance of any other person by touch, manipulating it like clay through physical contact.
-During the "Storm: The Arena" storyline, Masque is revealed to have a secondary mutation that enables him to transform his own body.
+In the storyline "Storm: The Arena", Masque is revealed to have a secondary mutation that enables him to transform his own body.